Bingchen054/NTUPP_Spatial_Analysis/README.md

 This repository contains the replication materials for the manuscript:

-**"New-type Urbanization Policy, Urban Expansion, and Employment Quality in Chinese Cities: Evidence from a Quasi-natural Experiment"**
+**"New-type Urbanization Policy, Urban Expansion, and Employment Quality in China: Evidence from a Quasi-natural Experiment"**

 The study examines how China’s New-type Urbanization Pilot Policy (NTUPP) affects employment quality and how its impacts are moderated by two- and three-dimensional urban form.